-How Shingled Magnetic Recording Actually Works
+How SMR Hard Drives Work: Shingled Magnetic Recording Explained

 The Physics of Magnetic Recording